 How can graphite and diamond be so different if they are both composed of pure

 carbon?
 A diamond is clear and hard and abrasive, while graphite is opaque and slippery.

-Diamond atoms are arranged as a tetrahedral, whereby each carbon attaches 3-dimensionally to three others.
+Diamond atoms are arranged as a tetrahedral, whereby each carbon attaches 3-dimensionally

+all other materials).
 In comparison, carbon atoms are arranged in layers with two

 kinds of bonds.
 Three are bonded with other carbon atoms at the corner of a hexagon,

 forming a 2-D chicken wire planar array.
 The layers then are held together weakly

 with the other bond.
 The third form of carbon, the Buckyball, was covered a while

 back in a Factoid, but don't expect to find one often in nature.
 While marveling

 at carbon, keep in mind that all living things are carbon-based.